 Exhibit 2-3 presents the socioeconomic forecasts underlying the travel demand forecasts developed for this conformity analysis.
-While regional socioeconomic forecasts for 2034 have more recently been adopted, allocations of the new regional-level forecasts to the TAZ level have not as yet been developed and approved so were not available for this analysis and are thus not yet "in force" as required in 40CFR93.110(a).
-The 2030 forecasts therefore represent the latest projections available for modeling purposes [40CFR93.110(a,b); 40CFR93.122(b)(1)(ii)].
+The forecasts (including interim years and sub-allocations as appropriate) represent the latest projections available and approved for use with the 2030 LRTP78 [40CFR93.110(a,b); 40CFR93.122(b)(1)(ii)].
 More detailed data are presented in Appendix A.